-A combination of your changing hormones and nutritional deficiencies.
+Food cravings during pregnancy are due to a combination of your changing hormones and nutritional deficiencies.
 Often, your body knows what it needs nutritionally, and it’s simply communicating that message to your brain.
 With cravings, however, a lot of the time it’s more psychological than gastrointestinal.

 Whether it is emotional or physical, your needs are valid and should not be dismissed.
-Just recognize that you are not a slave to your biology: it is frequently in your best interest to avoid certain foods, especially if you know better that it’ll make you feel sick in the long run.
+Just recognize that you are not a slave to your biology: it is frequently in your best interest to avoid certain craved foods, especially if you know better that it’ll make you feel sick in the long run.

 11 Most Common Pregnancy Cravings

 Here’s a list of the most common cravings women report during their pregnancy:

 Unless you’re allergic or arachibutyrophobic, peanut butter is a beloved spread by many (and a beloved snack for those of you that eat is straight off the spoon).
 Beyond its taste and texture, the best part of peanut butter is its caloric content: it’s a rich protein source, low in carbs, and high in healthy fats.